sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ***Stun Stick.*** These hand-held devices deliver a powerful electric current that

-temporarily disrupts the targetís neuromuscular autonomy.
+temporarily disrupts the target√≠s neuromuscular autonomy.
 A target damaged by a stun stick makes a Constitution saving throw against your maneuver save DC.
 On a failed save, the target is knocked prone and rattled until the end of your next turn.
 A target that fails the saving throw by 5 or more is stunned instead of rattled.

 ***Tactical Baton.*** A simple duranium stick with a handle.